 This post is a look into things to do in Washington, DC at Night.
 Washington has evolved into a happening place to be after the sun sets.
 From great restaurants, bars, music, performances to art, culture and shimmering historical memorials on the night horizon, Washington DC has something for all its visitors at night.
 And if you are visiting during the summer, you have special nighttime events that are unique to this city.

-Let’s face it, DC is known for its iconic monumental architecture, from the Washington Monument and the Lincoln Memorial to great buildings like the White House and the U.S Capitol Building.
+DC is known for its iconic monumental architecture, from the Washington Monument and the Lincoln Memorial to great buildings like the White House and the U.S Capitol Building.
 And if you wondering which ones are best to visit at night, our answer is – ALL OF THEM.

 With the exception of the Washington Monument, memorials in D.C. are open 24-hours a day and can be enjoyed just as well at night as during the day.
 We suggest twilight, as you will have the opportunity to see the memorials come to life, though be prepared for gift shops to close around 9 pm and restrooms to be locked around midnight.
 You will still be able to venture into any of the memorials, no matter the hour – and don’t expect to be alone as some memorials are more popular at night.

 You could walk to the memorials on your own, but there is no shortage of guided tours that you could take to see the memorials and monuments lit up at night.
 Of course, your first choice is us, Free Tours by Foot.
 We offer about a dozen different pay-what-you-like night tours, including our National Mall Night Tour, our Lincoln Assassination Tour and our ghost and scandals themed tours.
 We even offer audio and self-guided tours.
-Additionally, there are numerous dinner cruises as well as bus, bike and segway tours that offer evening and night time tours, and we review and compare them all on our DC night tours page.

 Our capital region’s museums offer much to do for its guests after regular hours.
 More and more DC museums showcase thematic events, musical performances, tours and parties after 5 pm.

-Many of the more popular Smithsonian Museums stay open late on select days in the summer.
+Smithsonian: Many of the more popular Smithsonian Museums stay open late on select days in the summer.
 While everything else closes at 530pm, you may find the Air and Space, Natural History, or American History open until 730pm.
 The Portrait Gallery is one of the few museums that says open later every night.

 For the daily schedule of extended hours, visit the Smithsonian website.